 4. George Mason University

-Recognized and considered as one of the best schools for nursing in Virginia, George Mason University’s Nursing School offers a variety of nursing degree programs from the bachelor’s level to that of doctoral programs.
-As a best nursing school in Virginia, GMU offers several BSN programs – a traditional, an accelerated, LPN or RN to BSN, plus co-enrollment programs for veterans and non-veterans.
-George Mason University also offers graduate nursing programs at the master’s and doctoral levels.
+Recognized and considered as one of the best schools for nursing in Virginia, George Mason University’s Nursing School offers a variety of nursing degree programs from the bachelor’s level to doctoral programs.
+As the best nursing school in Virginia, GMU offers several BSN programs – a traditional, an accelerated, LPN, or RN to BSN, plus co-enrollment programs for veterans and non-veterans.
+George Mason University also offers graduate nursing programs at the masters and doctoral levels.

 George Mason University is a multi-campus higher learning institution that was founded in 1949 as an extension campus for the University of Virginia.
 Additionally, GMU is a sea-grant research school with a student enrollment of approximately 38,150 students.
 The school is named to honor one of the nation’s founding fathers.